-Most complex products benefit from Europe RoHS exemptions, that should be monitored by the manufacturers since they may be modified, replaced or removed like the expired RoHS exemption 7c-iii.
+Most complex products benefit from EU RoHS exemptions, that should be monitored by the manufacturers since they may be modified, replaced or removed like the expired RoHS exemption 7c-iii.

-General EU RoHS list of exemptions in PDF and Excel formats:
+Current general EU RoHS list of exemptions (Annex III in the Directive) in PDF and Excel formats:

-EU RoHS list of exemptions specific to Medical Devices and Monitoring and Control Instruments, in PDF and Excel formats:
+Current EU RoHS list of exemptions specific to Medical Devices and Monitoring and Control Instruments (Annex IV in de Directive) in PDF and Excel formats:

 RoHS is the top requirement when it comes to product environmental compliance of electrical and electronic devices.

 You can choose three types of services as needed for your Europe RoHS testing for CE marking certification, according to the current RoHS directive 2011/65/EU (RoHS 2), including the 2015/863/EU amendment (also called RoHS 3):

 With Classic EU RoHS, you allow Expertise Enviropass to undertake the documentary assessment of your products.